easiwork/step-battle-discord-bot/README.md

 **Note:**
 - You can only link to one Apple device name
 - Apple device names can only be linked to one Discord account
-- The Apple device name must already have steps logged (via `/log` or webhook)
+- The Apple device name must already have steps logged (via webhook)

 ## 🔗 Apple Device Integration